microsoftgraph/group-membership-management/README.md

 ### Upload the certificate to your `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application.

+If you don't need to use a certificate for authentication you can skip this step.

 We need to upload the certificate to the `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application, in order to do that we need to export it from the prerqs keyvault.